perseusrealdeal/Apple.macOSWeather/README.md

 # Contributing Translations

 Localizations in other languages are very welcome from the app version 1.0.<br/>
-Please consider [customer expectations for EN](/PerseusMeteo/Configuration/Translations/Translation_en.plist) as a template.
+Please consider [translation for EN](/PerseusMeteo/Configuration/Translations/Translation_en.plist) as a template.

 # Acknowledgements